Kazawaryu/Kazawaryu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently interning at [SUSTech Research Center for Intelligent Transportation](https://cse.sustech.edu.cn/en/research/labView/id/161), working on data closed-up, lidar detection algorithms in autonomous driving.
-I am a current undergraduate student at [Southern University of Science and Technology](https://www.sustech.edu.cn/en/), majoring in Computer Science and Engineering.
+I am currently interning at SUSTech [RCIT]((https://cse.sustech.edu.cn/en/research/labView/id/161)) (Research Center for Intelligent Transportation), working on data closed-up, lidar detection algorithms in autonomous driving.
+I am a current undergraduate student at [SUSTech](https://www.sustech.edu.cn/en/) (Southern University of Science and Technology), majoring in Computer Science and Engineering.
 I have some learning and engineering experience in machine learning and deep learning.

 ## Education
 - B.Eng. in Computer Science and Engineering, Southern University of Science and Technology, 2025 (expected)